souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Identifying disease-critical cell types and cellular processes by integrating single-cell RNA-sequencing and human genetics - scLinker - Jagadeesh et al. Nat Genet 2022](https://pubmed.ncbi.nlm.nih.gov/36175791/)

-    - Objective: Identifying marker cell types for different diseases. scLinker method.
+    - scLinker method.
+Objective: Identifying marker cell types for different diseases.
     - Integrates GWAS summary statistics, epigenomics, and scRNA-seq data from multiple tissue types, diseases, individuals, and cells.
     - The authors transform gene programs to SNP annotations using:
         - tissue-specific enhancer–gene links,
         - standard gene window-based linking strategies such as MAGMA, RSS-E, and linkage disequilibrium score regression (LDSC)-specifically expressed genes.
     - Then they link SNP annotations to diseases by applying stratified LDSC (S-LDSC) to the resulting SNP annotations.
-    - Cell-type gene programs are computed by converting the p-values of the DE genes (between the target cell type to others) using a chi-sq distribution and applying 0-1 range normalization.
+    - Cell-type gene programs are computed by
+        1. converting the p-values of the DE genes (between the target cell type to others) using a chi-sq distribution
+        2. applying 0-1 range normalization.
     - Similar work was done for disease-relevant gene programs.
         - NMF was used to define cellular process gene programs.